open/close all folders

 - Gay Conservative

 - Irrational Hatred: Towards Bill.
 It's pretty hard to tell exactly what Colton hates about him so much, and it leads to many Unfortunate Implications.
-Apparent Bill Threw his Idol into the ocean.
+Apparently Bill threw his idol into the ocean.

 - Karmic Elimination: Even a few of his tribemates point out that karma got him in the end.

-- Jerkass: He makes Russell Hantz look a downright decent guy in comparison.
+- Jerkass: He makes Russell Hantz look like a downright decent guy in comparison.